-Hydraulic cylinders can be double acting (where pressurized oil moves it in either direction) or single acting (where pressurized oil extends the rod and then once that oil is exhausted, gravity and the load return it to its natural position).
+Hydraulic cylinders can be double-acting (pressurized oil moves it in either direction) or single-acting (pressurized oil extends the rod in one direction, and gravity pushes it back to its natural position).

 To properly select a cylinder there are several factors to consider:

-Bore size (tube diameter) which determines how much force can be developed at a given oil pressure
+- Bore size (tube diameter) which determines how much force can be delivered at a given oil pressure

-Required speed must be addressed since that determines the gallons per minute needed from the pump and determines the correct inlet and outlet port sizes.
+- Speed determines the gallons per minute needed from the hydraulic pump and determines the correct port sizes

-There are formulas and calculations to make sure the cylinder is sized properly.
-You may access them here.
-We here at Bailey Hydraulics want to be your trusted source for hydraulic products, system design help, as well as education and general support.
+We have hydraulic formulas and hydraulic calculators to make sure your cylinder is sized properly for the application.
+We at Bailey International are your trusted source for hydraulic products, system design help, as well as education and general support.
 After the sale, it’s the service and support that count!